DIVD-NL/web-www/_reports/grafana.md

 ---

-On December 3rd .. found a zero-day vulnerability in Grafana, a popular open source analytics tool to create interactive graphs and dashboards. suffered from an Unauthenticated Directory Traversal vulnerability.

-that enabled remote access to local files
+On December 2nd Dutch security researcher Jordy Versmissen sent a report to Grafana Labs, a company that created a popular open source analytics tool to create interactive graphs and dashboards.
+Versmissen found a zero-day vulnerability in Grafana Enterprise versions v8.0.0-beta1 to v8.3.0 a .
+An attacker could use a Directory Traversal Vulnerability to get unautorised access to local files.

-This vulnerability, known under [CVE-2021-43798](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-43798), was discovered on the 3rd of december of 2021 and publicly released on the 7th of that month.

-Versions v8.0.0-beta1 to v8.3.0 are found to be vulnerable in their default configuration.
+On December 7 the vulnerability leaked.
+Proof-of-concepts (PoC) to exploit the bug to become available on Twitter and GitHub.

-Emergency releases were created and several new releases after v8.3.0 have been published.
-An attacker exploiting this vulnerability can read local and most likely sensitive files, such as usernames and possibly cleartext credentials from local configuration files.
+Emergency releases were created for versions and several new releases after v8.3.0 have been published.

 januari 9h DIVD found 10500 vulnerable instances on Shodan.
+An own scan on January 10th resulted in a last of 8.486 confirmed vulnerable systems.

-February 6th 6571 vulnerable
+A scan on february 6th found 6571 still vulnerable

-March 1 2180 vulnerable.
+March 1 there were 2180 vulnerable systems

-## Timeline
+Timeline

 | Date | Description |
 | --- | --- |